davidallenbaer/Ultima45Monogame/ReadMe.txt

 Music should play appropriately based on the map you are on.
 The game is in a very early stage of development and is not yet playable.

-Version 2.0.0 - NES Random Attacks, Hole Up & Camp and Camp Combat Map,
+Version 2.0.0 - COMPLETE - NES Random Attacks, Hole Up & Camp and Camp Combat Map,
 	Leave Gold Chest on overworld map after combat,
 	Full Monster catalog with TileTypes,
 	Getting chest on overworld map increases party gold